 There is something to be said about age and wisdom, but the downside is that for investment management firms 10 years or older, they’re at greater risk of falling behind their younger, nimbler rivals.

-Older firms are often guided by visions and decisions from a previous decade, but because of the disruptions in technology, the rapid changes render those strategies outdated and ineffective.
+Older firms may often be guided by visions and decisions from years ago, but because of the disruptions in technology, the rapid changes render those strategies outdated and ineffective.

 Such complacency is dangerous in a fee-compressed, winner-take-all environment.
 Even the SEC is worried about the changes taking place.